 The very same procedure can be applied to cleaning RAM.
-However, be very careful not to erase over any small surface mount components.
+However, be very careful not to erase any small surface mount components.

-6. Install the cards and filters and case lids back in place
+6. Install the cards and filters, and case lids back in place

-How often should you dust out your computer?
+How often should you clean your computer?

 Can dust damage your computer?